 For the most accurate prices and time schedules, be sure to visit the respective sites.

 Have you ever been to Nara?
 What tips to do you have for visiting Nara?
 And, more importantly what are your favourite things to do on a Nara one day itinerary?
 We’d love to hear all about your trip in the comments below.
-Also, feel free to head to our Japan section to check out the top sights not to miss in Kyoto.

 If you haven’t joined to our mailing list, why not subscribe to get all the good stuff delivered straight to your inbox?
 Also, follow Hoponworld on Instagram and Facebook to see what we are up to more often.

 Did you like these things to do on a Nara one day itinerary?
 Pin this post, here.